Package 'mrdrivers'

 Description

-Download, read and convert WDI (World development indicators) data.
+Download, read-in and convert WDI (World development indicators) data.

 Usage